Forgot Password

 Introduction

-It’s one of the most common questions asked by travelers and adventure seekers around the world.
+It’s one of the most common questions asked by normal travelers, adventure seekers, and people of all ages around the world.
 Many people know Mount Everest as the highest mountain on Earth, but fewer understand its exact location and what makes it so unique.

-If you’re wondering where Mount Everest is located, it lies in the heart of the Himalayas, on the border between Nepal and Tibet.
-This unique position is what gives Everest its incredible landscapes, cultural richness, and global significance.
+If you’re wondering where Mount Everest is located, it lies in the heart of the Himalayas.
+This unique location gives Mount Everest its breathtaking landscapes, rich cultural heritage, and global significance.

 The southern side of Mount Everest lies in Nepal, while the northern side is in Tibet.